Andrzej74/tester-guide/docs/test_cases.md

   5. Click the "Zarejestruj się" (Register) button.

 - **Expected Result**:
-  - The user is redirected to the `/profile` page.
+  - The user is redirected to the `/dashboard` page.
-  - The text `Zalogowany jako test2@test.pl` is displayed.
   - The new user is saved in the database with the correct email and hashed password.

   ---